 WNCC, through a cooperative process with partners and agencies, obtains relevant crime statistics from their databases, which provides appropriate crime codes and the nature, dates, times, and locations of crimes committed within their jurisdiction.
-WNCC's Office of Institutional Research requests data from the agencies involved in collecting criminal statistics so that the annual report may be updated and disseminated to the campus community, the general public, and the U.S. Department of Education.
+WNCC's Office of Occupational Health and Safety requests data from the agencies involved in collecting criminal statistics so that the annual report may be updated and disseminated to the campus community, the general public, and the U.S. Department of Education.
 With the exception of certain alcohol-abuse violations that may be referred for handling by the Office of

-Residence Life and the Assistant Dean of Students, campus agencies required to collect crime statistics report all crimes to the Dean of Students.
+Residence Life and the Assistant Dean of Students, campus agencies required to collect crime statistics report all crimes to the Dean of Students and/or the Occupational Health and Safety Director.

-The individuals and agencies involved in the collection of data for the Annual Security Report include the following: Alliance Police Department; Box Butte County Sherriff's Department; Cheyenne County Sherriff's Department; Scotts Bluff County Sherriff's Department; Scottsbluff Police Department; Sidney Police Department; Nebraska State Patrol; local fire departments in Alliance, Scottsbluff, and Sidney; and WNCC's offices of Institutional Research, Human Resources, and Dean of Students; Alliance and Sidney Campus Executive Director, and College legal counsel.
+The individuals and agencies involved in the collection of data for the Annual Security Report include the following: Alliance Police Department; Box Butte County Sherriff's Department; Cheyenne County Sherriff's Department; Scotts Bluff County Sherriff's Department; Scottsbluff Police Department; Sidney Police Department; Nebraska State Patrol; local fire departments in Alliance, Scottsbluff, and Sidney; and WNCC's offices of Institutional Research, Human Resources, Occupational Health and Safety Director and Dean of Students; Alliance and Sidney Campus Executive Director, and College legal counsel.

 The information is compiled into an annual report.
-Each year, enrolled students are notified via electronic mail, Student Handbook, and WNCC's web site where this report can be accessed and reviewed.
+Each year, enrolled students are notified via electronic mail, Student Handbook, and WNCC's web site Consumer Information page where this report can be accessed and reviewed.
 Faculty and staff receive similar notifications by electronic mail and/or their electronic portal.
 Copies of this report can also be obtained from the Student Life Office.
 All prospective employees are notified of the report and may also obtain a copy of this report from the Human Resources Office.
+All prospective students are notified of the report and may also obtain a copy of this report from the Student Life Office.

 Copies of this report will be provided to others as specified by law and upon request.